paulcon/active_subspaces/README.md

 output against the first 1 or 2 active variables.
 The 'utils/response_surfaces.py' file contains classes for polynomial and radial-basis approximations that can be trained with input/output pairs.
 Both classes can predict the value and gradient at input points and have an
 Rsqr value that measures goodness-of-fit.
 The 'integrals.py' and 'optimizers.py' files contain functions for integrating and optimizing functions of the active variables, and rely on classes from the 'domains.py' file.
-The 'base.py' file contains the ActiveSubspaceReducedModel class, which has a simple interface for the functionality just described, but does not give the user as much freedom in the construction of the active subspace and surrogate models.

 # Documentation